Wir haben hier eine Liste zusammengestellt, die dir mehr als 77 Tipps für Barcelona an die Hand gibt.

 Dieser Artikel über Reisetipps Barcelona ist nur auf Englisch verfügbar.

-If this list of activities in Barcelona is not enough, we highly suggest our Geeky Guide including 5 Secrets to Barcelona.
-You can download the guide for free!
+In addition to this list of activities in Barcelona, we created a secret guide with 5 Secrets to Barcelona.
+You can download it for free!

 1. Have an authentic Raval Experience

 Raval was considered a no-go area for tourist during many years due to lot of Cabarets and nightlife.
 With the Olympic games in 1992, Raval has been transformed and nowadays it is a must-see Cultural hub.